 Global Trends in Software Dealmaking

-Come and hear David Chen, Morgan Stanley’s Global Head of Software M&A, discuss trends in US and Internationally in the software M&A market.
+Come and hear Taylor Henricks, Morgan Stanley’s Head of West Coast Software M&A, discuss trends in the US and Internationally in the software M&A market.

 - Understand about Global Software M&A and what is driving those trends.

 - Learn from an experienced M&A professional about the key aspects of negotiating a successful transaction and what it takes!